Neverlow512/OMEGA-T-Research/README.md

 *   **UI Resilience:** Exploring more robust element identification methods, implementing advanced ML-based behavior and path recognition.
 *   **Advanced Evasion:** Researching techniques to counter more sophisticated fingerprinting and behavioral analysis.
 *   **Analyzing Advanced Defenses:** Leveraging the OMEGA-T framework and methodology to systematically analyze and develop bypass techniques for advanced anti-bot systems.
-This is the focus of my next report: **"Breaking the Unbreakable: Analyzing Arkose Labs' CAPTCHA Resilience in iOS Apps"**.
+This is the focus of my next report: [*"Breaking the Unbreakable: A Practical Analysis of Arkose Labs' CAPTCHA Resilience via Orchestrated Visual Relay on iOS"*](https://github.com/Neverlow512/Breaking-the-Unbreakable-iOS-Captcha-Research/blob/main/README.md).

 ---